beado123/chess-game/README.md

 # chess
 A chess board game played on 8x8 board.
-The runnable class is in src/chess/Game.java.
+The runnable class is src/chess/Game.java.

 ## To Run
 Download chess.jar and run